sangyezi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 	* I achieved 91% accuracy with validation data set by adjusting the parameters to `sigma=0.01, batch_siz=32, conv3_depth=60, conv4_depth=42, conv1_filter_length=7, pool2_k=3`.
 All the adjustments point to use less parameters, which means LeNet model is overfitting.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 	* To fix the overfiting problem, I first tried l2 regularization, and l2 regularzation + dropout, repeat my strategies to the new models.
 With only l2 regularization, I could reach 93% accuracy with the validation dataset; with both both l2 regularization and dropout, I could reach almost 95% accuracy.
-The optmized parameters are very similar between the two, both prefer more parameters at layer 3 and layer 4; besides beta for the regularization, where only l2 prefers a smaller beta 0.007, where l2 with dropout perfer a larger beta 0.02.
-Of note, I could not reach goog results with 50% dropout rate with this model, so I chose 30% dropout rate
-(70$ keep rate).
-To use higher dropout rate, I need to increase the model size by adding more layers.
+The optmized parameters are very similar between the two, both prefer more parameters at layer 3 and layer 4; besides beta for the regularization, where only l2 prefers a smaller beta 0.0005, where l2 with dropout perfer a larger beta 0.001.
+Of note, I could not reach good results with 50% dropout rate with this model, so I chose 30% dropout rate (70% keep probability).
+To use higher dropout rate, I think I will need to increase the model size by adding more layers.

 * Which parameters were tuned?
 How were they adjusted and why?
-	* The final model with both l2 regularization and ropout adjust the following parameters to `train_dropout=0.7, epochs=50,, beta=0.02, sigma=0.1, batch_siz=32, conv1_output_depth=18, conv3_depth=360,conv4_depth=336` (the rest parameters are the same as LeNet model).
+	* The final model with both l2 regularization and ropout adjust the following parameters to `keep_prob=0.7, epochs=50, beta=0.001, sigma=0.1, batch_siz=32, conv1_output_depth=18, conv3_depth=360,conv4_depth=336` (the rest parameters are the same as LeNet model).
 We can see the model prefers more parameters in the depth of each layer.
 Higher depth is likely needed for capture keep information for various labels.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
-	*	The convolution layer work well with the problem, because it allows recognize patterns at different location of the model.
+	*	The convolution layer work well with the problem, because it allows recognize patterns at various locations of images.
 The l2 regularization and dropout layer helps with creating a successful model by allowing more flexibility and redudancy in the model, and eliminate the overfit problem.

 If a well known architecture was chosen: